opentoonz/opentoonz_docs/source/using_the_toonz_farm.rst

 --------------------------------------
 To install the Toonz Farm, you have to install the Farm Controller component on the controller node, and the Farm Server component on the server (rendering) nodes.

-These components can be installed during the Toonz installation, or later on by running again the Toonz installer, by clicking the Customize button in the Installation Type dialog.

 .. note:: If you want to use a computer both as controller and as server (rendering) node, you have to install both the components.

 After the installation of the toonz farm components, a FARMROOT folder has to be defined, and on all the computers belonging to the farm, both controller and servers, the full-path of the FARMROOT folder has to be specified.

-To define the FARMROOT folder you can take as model the ``toonzfarm``  folder stored in Toonz 7.0 stuff.
-You can take the ``toonzfarm``  folder from any computer where Toonz in installed, choose the location you prefer, and share it on the network, giving full control to any user by setting the right permissions.
+To define the FARMROOT folder you can take as model the ``toonzfarm``  folder stored in OpenToonz 1.x stuff.
+You can take the ``toonzfarm``  folder from any computer where OpenToonz in installed, choose the location you prefer, and share it on the network, giving full control to any user by setting the right permissions.

 To specify the path to the FARMROOT on the computers, both controller and servers, belonging to the farm, you have to edit the ``configfarmroot.txt``  file by typing in it the full path to the FARMROOT folder.

-To retrieve this file open the ``Applications\Toonz 7.0`` folder, right-click the Toonz 7.0 icon and choose Show Package Contents from the menu that opens; in the folder that opens browse to the ``Contents\Resources``  folder and retrieve the ``configfarmroot.txt``  file.
+To retrieve this file open the ``Applications\OpenToonz 1.x`` folder, right-click the OpenToonz icon and choose Show Package Contents from the menu that opens; in the folder that opens browse to the ``Contents\Resources``  folder and retrieve the ``configfarmroot.txt``  file.

 .. note:: As the Toonz farm requires exchanges of data between computers in the network by using TCP/IP protocol, any firewall system that may block access on computer ports has to be disabled.